Antonomasia3rd/stuff/README.md

 # TL;DR

-not using :3 because i though it's cringe on public but i rly want to (⁠╥⁠﹏⁠╥⁠)
+not using :3 because i thought it's cringe on public but i rly want to (⁠╥⁠﹏⁠╥⁠)